genGit963/clustering-approach-nodejs/Code_Of_Conduct.md

 - Offer constructive feedback and seek it in return.
 - Show respect for differing viewpoints and experiences.

-We will not tolerate behavior that is:
+I will not tolerate behavior that is:

 - Discriminatory, derogatory, or offensive.
 - Harassing, abusive, or personally attacking.